tininha94/tininha94/README.md

 I'm a newbie developer with a lot of willingness to learn.
 I'm passionate about new technologies and I'm very interested in web and mobile development, specially Back-end.
 I seek to work and develop in projects that challenge me and stimulate my continuous growth.
-I'm here to learn and to contribute what I can
+I'm here to learn and to contribute.

 <h3>Writing :computer: </h3>

 <hr width="70%">

-My goal is to write clean, good quality code
+My goal is to write clean and good quality codes

 <h3>Contact me :calling: </h3>